30 EASY Hikes In Banff For The Whole Family

 Vista Lake

-Once you park, all you have to do is get out of the car for an incredible viewpoint of Vista Lake.
-The short 1km hike down to the lake will likely take less than 30 minutes to walk.
-It is not stroller friendly.
-If you want a longer and more challenging hike, continue to Arnica Lake, one of Alberta’s best larch hikes!
+A small parking area for Vista Lake on the left-hand side of the road when driving from Banff to Radium Hot Springs.
+Keep an eye out for it once you pass Storm Mountain Lodge.
+Once you park, you only have to get out of the car for an incredible viewpoint of Vista Lake.
+The short 1km hike down to the lake will likely take less than 30 minutes.
+It is not stroller-friendly.
+If you want a longer and more challenging hike, continue to Arnica Lake, one of the best larch hikes!

 Tunnel Mountain